mattilalab/petrov-et-al-2018/README.md

     * Download: http://meme-suite.org/doc/download.html
     * Location: /var/lib/meme-suite/motif_databases

-## Contents
+## Transcription factor binding sequences

 Scripts are divided into two folders:

-1.  **tfKnown**: This folder contains scripts that were used in our study (Petrov _et al_ 2018, MANUSCRIPT) to acquire data for transcription factor (TF) binding sequences.
+1.  **tfKnown**: This folder contains scripts that were used in our study to acquire data for transcription factor (TF) binding sequences.
 We used TFs reported for _H. sapiens_ to also screen the corresponding genomic regions of other species.
+Contents:
+    * 00_batchFromNCBI/
+        * batchFromNCBI: Download chromosomes from NCBI for a list of species
+        * batchGunzip: Batch extract gzipped chromosomes
+    * 01_memePrepKnown/
+        * memePrepKnown: Extract and sort corresponding genomic regions from multiple species
+    * 02_extractTFmatrix/
+        * extractTFmatrix: Extract PFM from (4) databases for a list of transcription factors
+    * 03_mastOnly/
+        * mastOnly: Run MAST with selected PFM on genomic regions of interest
+    * 04_mastBestSort/
+        * mastBestSort: create a CVS table of the best TF hits

-2.   **tfUnknown**: This folder contains scripts that were used in our study (Petrov _et al_ 2018, MANUSCRIPT) to predict for novel TF binding sequences.
+2.   **tfUnknown**: This folder contains scripts that were used in our study to predict for novel TF binding sequences.
 We used TFs predicted for _H. sapiens_ to also screen the corresponding genomic regions of other species.

 **Please note!**